heavywater/chef-jenkins/README.md

 'proxy_nginx' recipe
 --------------------

 Uses the nginx::source recipe from the nginx cookbook to install an HTTP frontend proxy.
-To automatically activate this recipe set the `node[:jenkins][:http_proxy][:variant]` to `nginx`.
+To automatically activate this recipe set the `node['jenkins']['http_proxy']['variant']` to `nginx`.

 'proxy_apache2' recipe
 ----------------------

 Uses the apache2 recipe from the apache2 cookbook to install an HTTP frontend proxy.
-To automatically activate this recipe set the `node[:jenkins][:http_proxy][:variant]` to `apache2`.
+To automatically activate this recipe set the `node['jenkins']['http_proxy']['variant']` to `apache2`.

 'jenkins_cli' resource provider
 -------------------------------